What is cyber espionage?

 There are two primary targets for cyber spies – corporations, and governments.

-For most corporations, their employees are the first line of defence against cyber espionage.
+For most corporations, their employees are the first line of defense against cyber espionage.
 Their personal and work devices can be attacked and used to access a larger network.
 With an increasing number of remote workers relying on unsecured Wi-Fi hotspots outside of the office, it’s no challenge for an attacker to hack the connection and spy on their activity.

-Cracking passwords is easier than many internet users realise.
+Cracking passwords is easier than many internet users realize.
 Most people choose simple passwords that can be cracked in just a few seconds.
 If a hacker cracks the password of the right employee, they could quickly access a range of sensitive information or launch further attacks using the compromised account.
 Strong passwords are paramount.